michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 21. She shall give birth to a son, and thou shalt call his name JESHU; for he shall save his people from their sins.

-22. Now all this was done, that what was spoken from the Lord byBy the hand of the prophet. the prophet might be fulfilled:
+22. Now all this was done, that what was spoken from the Lord by

 23. Behold, a virgin shall be with child, and shall bring forth the son, and they shall call his name Amanuel; which is interpreted, With us (is) our Aloha.